wofsauge/IsaacDocs/docs/Game.md

 [ ](#){: .rep .tooltip .badge }
 #### void ChangeRoom ( int RoomIndex, int Dimension = -1 ) {: .copyable aria-label='Functions' }

+There are no known differences between this and the `Level.ChangeRoom` method.

 ???- info "Dimension Info"
     Dimension: ID of the dimension to get the room from